Answers to the most frequent questions about different types of radiation therapy

 A doctor who specializes in using radiation to treat cancer — called a radiation oncologist — will oversee your radiation therapy.
 If you are having more than one type of treatment, your radiation oncologist will work closely with the rest of your cancer team to coordinate your care.
 Your radiation oncologist also communicates with your primary physician about your treatment plan, your progress, and any follow-up care that may be needed.

-In addition to your radiation oncologist, other team members involved in administering your radiation therapy include:
+In addition to your radiation oncologist, other team members involved in administering your treatment include:

 - Radiation physicist: Calibrates radiation equipment and ensures it delivers the proper amount of radiation as prescribed by your radiation oncologist.